sighingnow/jekyll-gitbook/_pages/IVR.md

     > Set Value: \{\{ Loop_Count + 1 \}\}
     >
     > ---
+5. Connect the Play Music node to lCount
-5. Drag a Condition node on the canvas
+6. Drag a Condition node on the canvas
-6. Connect the end of the Set Variable node to the Condition node
+7. Connect the end of the Set Variable node to the Condition node
-7. Click on the condition node
+8. Click on the condition node
     > Activity Label: evenOdd
     >
     > Expression: \{\{ Loop_Count is odd\}\}
     >
     > ---
-8. Drag another Play Message node onto the canvas
+9. Drag another Play Message node onto the canvas
     > Activity Label: websiteMessage
     >
     > Audio File: website_English.wav
     >
     > ---
-9. Connect the True node edge from evenOdd to comfortMessage
+10. Connect the True node edge from evenOdd to comfortMessage
-10. Connect the False node edge from evenOdd to websiteMessage
+11. Connect the False node edge from evenOdd to websiteMessage
-11. Connect the end of websiteMessage node to the Play Music node
+12. Connect the end of websiteMessage node to the Play Music node
-12. Publish your flow
+13. Publish your flow [Compare](https://webexcc.github.io/../../../assets/images/IVR/altMessages.JPG){:target="\_blank"}
-13. Place a test call to <w class= "DN_out" >Your EP DN</w>
+14. Place a test call to <w class= "DN_out" >Your EP DN</w>
     > Did you hear the comfort message and website message alternate every 15 seconds?
     >
     > ---